MichaelsPlayground/My-articles-on-Medium.com/README.md

 - **Expose connected devices from your own Android Bluetooth Low Energy server part**: https://medium.com/@androidcrypto/expose-connected-devices-from-your-own-android-bluetooth-low-energy-server-part-4-e11be41e681c
 - **Add a Device lister to an Android Bluetooth Low Energy client part 4**: https://medium.com/@androidcrypto/add-a-device-lister-to-a-android-bluetooth-low-energy-client-part-4-530cd0db71dd
 The sample app is working with the library BLESSED-ANDROID

-11) **Secure your device with ASCON, the new encryption standard for small devices (Java)**: https://medium.com/@androidcrypto/secure-your-device-with-ascon-the-new-encryption-standard-for-small-devices-java-ccb5447489c6

 ## Android / Java NFC CreditCard related articles
 - **Talk to your Credit Card basic part 0**: https://medium.com/@androidcrypto/talk-to-your-credit-card-android-nfc-java-d782ff19fc4a